DylanXie123/Num-Plus-Plus/README.md

 <!-- ## Structure -->
 ## Plan
+I will try to implement these features in future release.
+Besides, feel free to open an issue.
 - [ ] Show History
 - [ ] Solve Function
 - [ ] Plot Function